pnkraemer/probdiffeq/docs/dev_docs/creating_example_notebook.md

-1. Create a new script in the corresponding subdirectory of the `docs/` directory.
+1. Create a new Jupyter notebook that contains the example or benchmark in the corresponding subdirectory of the `docs/` directory.
 The resulting path should look like: `docs/examples_benchmarks/benchmark-name.ipynb` or `docs/examples_advanced/example-name.ipynb` or similar.
-Choose a meaningful name for your benchmark, e.g. `scipy-comparison-hires` or `demonstrate-calibration`.
+Choose a meaningful name for your benchmark, e.g. `work-precision-hires` or `demonstrate-calibration`.
+The new notebook should execute the script and plot the results.
+The run itself not take too long (think, less much than a minute), otherwise the continuous integration (which verifies the examples and benchmarks run correctly) grows out of hand.

       In case you are wondering which examples-subfolder is most appropriate: if your notebook introduces an external dependency (for example, an optimisation or sampling library), then it is an advanced tutorial.

-2. Create a Jupyter notebook that contains the example or benchmark.
-This notebook should execute the script and plot the results.
-The run itself not take too long (think, less much than a minute), otherwise the continuous integration (which verifies the examples and benchmarks run correctly) grows out of hand.

-3. Link the notebook to a markdown file via jupytext (for better version control):
+2. If not done already, run `pip install .[doc,format-and-lint]` to install dependencies like jupytext and `pre-commit install` to install the pre-commit hook (which formats and lints the new notebook after the below steps have been completed).
+Link the notebook to a markdown file via jupytext (for better version control):

       ```
       jupytext --set-formats ipynb,py:light  <new-benchmark-notebook.ipynb>
       ```

-      If not done already, run `pip install .[doc]` to install dependencies like jupytext.
+      Alternative, run the following line which links all notebooks to a py:light format.
+      ```
+      jupytext --set-formats ipynb,py:light docs/examples_*/*.ipynb
+      ```
+      If the position and naming of the new notabook matches the instructions above, the new notebook is not synced to a python script.
+      We link to py:light format (not to, e.g., markdown), because this way we can run the formatters and linters on the scripts. i

-4. Include the notebook (the .ipynb file) into the docs by mentioning it in the `nav:` entry in  `mkdocs.yml`.
+3. Include the notebook (the .ipynb file) into the docs by mentioning it in the `nav:` entry in  `mkdocs.yml`.
 Check whether the markdown script is covered by the rules in `mkdocs.yml` under `exclude:` -- if not, include it here.
-5. Mention the new benchmark in the makefile (`benchmarks-run`).
+4. Mention the new benchmark in the makefile (`benchmarks-run`).
 T
-6. If the example requires access to an external dependency, mention it under the `doc` optional dependencies in the `pyproject.toml`.
+5. If the example requires access to an external dependency, mention it under the `doc` optional dependencies in the `pyproject.toml`.
+6. Add and commit the new notebook (the pre-commit hook checks formatting and linting).
+Create a pull request and you're done.